Code-Institute-Submissions/CitiesInCountries/README.md

 * User - UC 1 - Overview and Statistics: As an Interested User, I want to satisfy my curiosity about European Cities and Countries, access information and simple statistics about each to further my interests and satisfy my curiosity.
 	* User - UC 2 - Feedback Form: As an Interested User, I want to provide feedback to the creator, to suggest improvements and further data to add, to improve the website and subsequently the Users' experience of the website.
-	* User - UC 3 - CSS Modals: As an Interested User, I want to see what data sources are used to drive the website, and also the .
+	* User - UC 3 - CSS Modals: As an Interested User, I want to see what data sources are used to drive the website.
 	* User - UC 4 - Contact: As an Interested User, I want to contact the owner (Naoise Gaffney) to discuss the details of providing a Full Stack Solution so that I can provide on-line services to my Clients and End-Users.

 * Collaborator - UC 5 - Contact: As a Collaborator, I want to work with the owner (Naoise Gaffney) so that we can provide Full Stack Development solutions for Clients to further their needs and our financial safety.